 - 1. SRF = Service Request Form.
 Each order is placed using such a form and assigned a unique SRF number, which is then used to designate the point-to-point link. - 2.
-The project name "IX" is used where an NREN uses GÉANT to connect to a commercial Internet Exchange. - The project name "NREN Backbone" refers to the situation where an NREN uses the GÉANT Plus or Lambda service to connect two areas of their backbone. - 3.
+The project name "IX" is used where an NREN uses GÉANT to connect to a commercial Internet Exchange. - 3.
 Production Date = Date that DANTE Operations handed the link over to the NREN for the project to use.

-Note: The links described in the table and throughout the document do not include those point-to-point links created between partner NRENs over the GÉANT production and testbed network for AutoBAHN testing.
+Note: The links identified in Table 2.1 and throughout the document include those point-to-point links created between partner NRENs over the GÉANT production and testbed network for AutoBAHN testing.